martinhohoff/story-teller/README.md

 ## Important note

 This version is browser-only and sends requests directly from the page to the OpenAI API.
-That is convenient for personal use and quick testing, but it is not the safest setup for a public app.
-If you want to publish it, the next step should be moving the OpenAI requests behind your own backend.